League-of-Foundry-Developers/scene-packer/README.md

 - Scene Journal Pins link to the correct Journal
 - Actor tokens on a Scene link to the correct Actor
+- Journals configured for the Scene aren't linked
+- Playlists configured for the Scene aren't linked/don't work
-- Imported Journals link to their correct Journal entry
+- Imported Journals link to their correct Journal entry/don't work
 - Relink journal entries to compendium entities (to automatically fix the broken links after exporting from your World to your Compendium)

 In summary, it makes importing a Scene from a Compendium (via an "adventure module") work as though you build it in your world.